 From their first day at Primo Piano, all students work toward assessment badges (Levels A to D) and then move on to take piano examinations through Trinity College London.
-We are a registered exam centre for Trinity, so all of our examinations take place one each term at the school.
+We are a registered exam centre for Trinity.

 What is a Primo Piano Assessment?

 A Primo Piano Assessment is similar to an examination.
 However it is much less intimidating as it takes place during class time and is led by the teacher.
 The assessment includes:

 - solo playing

 - sight reading skills

 After successfully completing each level, students are presented with a certificate of achievement and an extremely smart pin badge – a highly-valued prize!

 - to motivate the students

 - to acknowledge the achievement of the students – and the support of their parents!